Original Pictures for Storynory by Nick Hayes.

 After this Aladdin and his wife lived in peace.
 He succeeded the Sultan when he died, and reigned for many years, leaving behind him a long line of kings.

-And that was the story of Aladdin’s Lamp from the 1001 nights.
+And that was the story of Aladdin’s Lamp from 1001 Nights.
 Bertie says that if I keep on telling stories as good as that one, he might forget to cut my head off too.
 Well thanks Bertie.
 As you probably know, you can find more of my stories at Storynory.com.
 I’ll be back soon.
 Until then, from me, Natasha, Bye Bye!